nowmediaconnor/guten-csek/README.md

 Since this was an opportunity to make a Wordpress site for the modern web, I decided to make use of Wordpress' more recently added custom Gutenberg Blocks API.
 Gutenberg blocks are what the newest WP page editor uses, and using only free libraries provided by Wordpress itself it is possible to create fully customizable blocks.
 This is effectively a first-party replacement for ACF Pro.

 That being said, ACF Pro still earns its premium label by making the process smoother.
 Personally, the greatest challenge was initial set up.
 Installation documentation is still strangely sparse and inconsistent.

-If I'm not mistaken, the technique ultimately used here are "static" blocks, meaning the blocks are compiled to HTML when the page is published and then simply echoed into the document flow.
+The technique ultimately used here are "static" blocks, meaning the blocks are compiled to HTML as text when the page is published and then simply echoed into the document flow.

+There is another block creation technique that makes "dynamic" blocks that are functionally very similar to ACF blocks.
+They use a render template written in PHP that will compile on every page load.
+This was _not_ used for this project, and this was an oversight.
+Adding dynamic data to blocks is instead done with front-end "controller" scripts.
+This increases complexity since multiple blocks must be considered at any given time and you must write support code to access elements and their content.

+In the future, the `block.json` style of blocks should be supported.

 ### React

 React is a JavaScript framework for creating front-end interfaces.
 As of 2023, React is still the most popular among all frameworks and is still widely used all over the web.
 The appeal of React is its flexibility and modularity.
 A great oversimplification is that React acts like your browser window and manages elements and their relationships.
 In dynamic contexts, this allows for behavior and state management at the component level, which is very useful.

-Additionally, React lets you combine multiple HTML elements into macro-elements called components.
+Additionally, React lets you combine multiple HTML elements into groups of elements called components.
 These components can then be added to other components and so on.
-This makes writing pages with React much cleaner and easier to read and allows the developer to abstract away low-level HTML/DOM behavior.
+This makes pages written with React much easier to write & read, and abstracts away low-level HTML/DOM behavior.

 Here is an example of a component: